Mjz86/mjz_esp32_os/README.md

 # mjz_esp32_os

- a open source operating system kernel for running wrench  byte code in a esp32 / esp32s3 microcontroller with command line interface and a file system
+ an open source operating system kernel for running wrench  byte code in a esp32 / esp32s3 microcontroller with command line interface and a file system

 info: